arnoldomarin/SAITFullStackDeveloperTest/README.md

 Please follow the steps for best compatibility:

 * Clone the repository to your local machine
-* Open project using Visual Studio 2019
+* Open project using Visual Studio 2019 by running the SAITFullStackDeveloperTest.sln file
 * Execute project with your preferred browser (green arrow)
 * Project is running and ready to perform the tasks needed!